Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

 31. Describe what you would you do if you witnessed a classmate or younger child being bullied by someone.

-32. Write about the feelings you experience when someone teases you, makes fun of you, or doesn’t accept you for who you are.
+32. Write about the feelings you experience when someone teases you or doesn’t accept you for who you are.
 What are some good ways for coping in these situations?

 33. Why do bullies keep bullying, even after repeated consequences?
 How can this problem be solved once and for all?